Landslide win in Sri Lanka for Marxist Dissanayake’s NPP

 But Peiris warned that the huge win would come with several challenges for the new president, who among other things has promised to scrap the executive presidency and restore supremacy to parliament.

-Sri Lankans voted on Thursday to elect a new parliament in the first general elections since the 2022 economic collapse that triggered an unprecedented mass revolt and forced then president Gotabaya Rajapaksa to flee the country.
+Sri Lankans voted on Thursday to elect a new parliament in the first general election since the 2022 dramatic economic collapse that triggered an unprecedented mass revolt and forced then President Gotabaya Rajapaksa to flee the country.

 Wickremesinghe succeeded him with the backing of then MPs.

-Although Wickremesinghe managed to rescue Sri Lanka from further ruin, the economic policies he embraced after a bailout from the International Monetary Fund became hugely popular.
-The discontent first catapulted Dissanayake to the presidency and now looks like delivering a huge majority in parliament to the veteran Marxist.
+Although Wickremesinghe managed to rescue Sri Lanka from further ruin, the policies he embraced after an International Monetary Fund (IMF) bailout were hugely popular.
+The discontent first catapulted Dissanayake to the presidency and will gift the parliament to the veteran Marxist.

 Tags: